 - I would recommend LP Smartsiding.
 It cuts with a regular saw blade and it’s easy to install.
-Plus it’s what we used!
+Plus, it’s what we used!

-- Last, how far do you want the shed door off the ground?
+- Lastly, how far do you want the shed door off the ground?
 4.75″ or 6.75″?

 - We used 6″ treated lumber for the base of the shed with a 3/4″ plywood for the floor.

-TAKE THE SKETCH A LITTLE FARTHER
+TAKE THE SKETCH A LITTLE FURTHER

 SIDE NOTE: Doors and windows need extra bracing (the 2×4’s around the opening).